- Find A Trip

 Diddy Riese (often called Diddy’s) is a popular ice cream joint in Westwood Village.
 They are a local legend known for their made-to-order ice cream sandwiches.
 Pick out two cookies from a dozen flavors made fresh in-house, as well as a scoop of ice cream from two dozen Dreyer’s flavors.

-Get ready for great rides including Jurassic Park, Terminator 3D, The Mummy and the Simpsons.
-Start your day by touring one of the six major American movie studios and Hollywood's most famous backlot.
-Encounter awe-inspiring wreckage at Steven Spielberg's War of the Worlds.
-See Wisteria Lane from Desperate Housewives.
-Come face-to-face with Norman at the legendary Bates Motel.
-Witness the explosive special effects of the Fast and the Furious: Extreme Close-Up.
+Start your day by touring one of the six major American movie studios and Hollywood’s most famous backlot.
+Hosted by the hilarious Jimmy Fallon, encounter the awe-inspiring Boeing 747 wreckage at Steven Spielberg’s War of the Worlds.
+Check out classic wheels from Back to the Future, Fast and the Furious, and Magnum P.I.
+Witness amazing special effects like a simulated flash flood and an 8.3 earthquake.
 Come face to face with Jaws and smell bananas on the breath of King Kong during King Kong 360 3D.

-Then, brave the 16 movie-related rides and attractions including the new Transformers: The Ride 3D.
+Afterwards, brave the 16 movie-related rides and attractions including Transformers: The Ride 3D.
 Fusing HD 3D media and flight simulation technology, this ride will put you in the middle of the ultimate war zone allowing you to fight alongside Optimus Prime.
+Take a spin on Despicable Me Minion Mayhem and The Simpsons Ride or try out the thrilling roller coasters of Jurassic Park or The Mummy.

 San Diego is located on the coast of the Pacific Ocean and was the filming location of Will Farrell’s Anchorman.
 San Diego enjoys an average daily temperature of 70.5° year round.
 Combine this perfect weather with over 70 miles of beaches and you too will fall in love with SoCal.